 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 "Always look on the bright side of death, Just before you draw your terminal breath.
 Life's a piece of shit, When you look at it.
 Life's a laugh and death's a joke, it's true.
 You'll see it's all a show— Keep 'em laughing as you go, Just remember that the last laugh is on you!"

-Black comedy, also known as black humor or dark comedy, is a sub-genre of comedy and satire where topics and events that are usually treated seriously (death, mass murder, regular amounts of murder, suicide, blackmail, domestic violence, disease, insanity, fear, child abuse, drug abuse, rape, castration, war, terrorism, racism, sexism, homophobia, bestiality, child pornography, etc.) are treated in a satirical manner while still being portrayed as the negative events that they are.
+Black comedy, also known as black humor or dark comedy, is a sub-genre of comedy and satire where topics and events that are usually treated seriously (death, murder, mass murder, suicide, blackmail, violence, domestic violence, disease, insanity, handicaps, environmental disasters, famine, fear, child abuse, drug abuse, rape, castration, war, terrorism, racism, sexism, homophobia, bestiality, child pornography, line-cutting, etc.) are treated in a satirical manner while still being portrayed as the negative events that they are.

 A joke might revolve around, for example, a homeless man committing a string of murders so that he will get sentenced to death, a state that, properly tied up in appeals, is better than his former life expectancy and quality.
 Delivered correctly, it can be very funny, yet at the same time more than a little disturbing.
 If done wrong, however, the audience may cry "Dude, Not Funny!".

 Black Comedy doesn't necessarily have to involve death — anything tragic can be fodder for Black Comedy.
 A Kafka Komedy is a subtrope of Black Comedy in which the object of humor is abject failure.